Whether it’s your squeaky office chair, gaming chair, or ordinary wooden chair, hearing a sound every time you move is IRRITATING.

 We hope this guide gave you all kinds of information to make sure you won’t have to deal with that squeaky office chair again!

-July 12, 2021 – removed 3 external links, removed 9 affiliate links, embedded 1 YouTube video
+July 12, 2021 – removed 3 article links, removed 9 product links, added 1 YouTube video

-June 28, 2021 – fixed and updated article formatting and content
+June 28, 2021 – updated article formatting and content

-June 25, 2021 – added changelog, added external links, fixed and updated article formatting and content
+June 25, 2021 – added article links, fixed and updated article formatting and content